 Fortunately, you can quickly come up with a collection of meta descriptions and page titles to get your online marketplace operational in the meantime.

-If your product happens to come in various sizes and colors, or if it’s important that your buyer knows its dimensions, add those details in the meta description.
+If your product happens to come in various sizes and colours, or if it’s important that your buyer knows its dimensions, add those details in the meta description.

 Remember: Your page titles and meta descriptions aren’t supposed to be in-depth.